Ontology Object Properties are Data Model Associative Entities – not Relationships

 This semantic design pattern is quite common.
 FIBO Production, the industry-standard has 74 more object properties that do not have both domain a range specified as property or class restriction: appoints, various dates and amounts, owns, rates, regulates, etc.

 A data model relationship must have a parent and a child entity.
-An ontology to data model transformation that derives relationships from object properties cannot transform has Price and the other 74 object properties.
+An ontology-to-data model transformation that derives relationships from object properties cannot transform Price and the other 74 object properties.
 We lose these FIBO schema constructs.

 The diagram shows the correct transformation into an associative entity with only one related base entity, the child stereotype.